godaddy/gasket/packages/gasket-plugin-intl/README.md

 There are several strategies for managing locale files for an app.
-By default, the plugin assumes they will be static files committed to the app's under a `public/locales` directory.
+By default, the plugin assumes they will be static files committed to the app's under a `./public/locales` directory and served under a `/locales` path.
+This directory can be changed with the `localesDir` config option, and the default path configured with `localesPath`.

 Another practice is to locale files under different npm modules.
-By enabling the `intl.modules` option in the `gasket.config.js`, when the app builds, the plugin looks for packages with a `locales` directory in the node modules.
-Each locale file is then copied to the `localesDir` under a `modules` directory, to be served or distributed as a static file.
+By enabling the `intl.modules` option in the `gasket.config.js`, when the app builds, the plugin looks for packages with a `./locales` sub-directory in the node modules.
+Each locale file is then copied to a `modules` directory under the directory configured for `localesDir` (i.e. `./public/locales/modules`).
+This allows these files found under node modules to be served or distributed as a static file.

 So, for example,say you have a shared package (`my-shared-pkg`) used across multiple apps.
-This packages has common locale JSON files under a `locales` directory at the root of the package (`my-shared-pkg/locales`).
+This packages has common locale JSON files under a `./locales` directory at the root of the package (`my-shared-pkg/locales`).
 These will be copied to your static locales directory (`./public/locales/modules/my-shared-pkg/*.json`).
 You can then set the